 Anorexia nervosa is the most well-known eating disorder.
 It is identified by low body weight and a distorted body image.
 Those with anorexia essentially starve themselves to stay unnaturally thin.
 They often try numerous fad diets or use drugs (from water pills to crystal meth) to induce rapid weight loss.
 Excessive exercise is common.

 Anorexia is an eating disorder with many psychological components: a fear of being fat, preoccupation with body size and obsessive behavior related to food.
 Anorexia nervosa can lead to life-threatening complications such as organ damage, heart problems and long-term bone damage.

 Bulimia nervosa is the other most common eating disorder, sometimes called binge-purge syndrome.
 A person with bulimia will often eat as much as possible at a single setting, sometimes thousands of calories.
 Most people with bulimia then purge the food by inducing vomiting.
 Bulimics may also show symptoms of anorexia and use laxatives, drink very little water, excessively exercise, and refuse to eat anything until the next binge-purge episode.

 Treatment for bulimia has psychological components, as the bulimic needs to learn to accept his or her normal body weight and to control the urges to binge and purge.
 Because those with bulimia often make enormous efforts to hide their purging behavior, it can be difficult to detect.
 They may eat in secret then quietly go off to purge their food.
 Bulimia sufferers usually appear as normal-weight.
 When in public, they may appear to eat normally.

 Other disordered eating behaviors include compulsive overeating, over-exercise, night eating syndrome, orthorexia and pregorexia.
 There are also a number of unnamed disorders classified as other specified feeding or eating disorder (OSFED).

-Elements offers exceptional treatment for eating disorders at our Tennessee treatment center and our Scottsdale, Arizona treatment center.
+Elements offers exceptional treatment for eating disorders at our Tennessee treatment center.
 Some of the goals of eating disorder treatment are to: